fredyGabriel/crackseg/tests/README.md

 This directory contains the unit and integration tests for the crack segmentation project.

+## Final Status

+- All unit and integration tests are organized and pass successfully.
+- Obsolete or redundant tests have been removed after refactoring (e.g., individual component factory tests now covered by integration tests).
+- Test coverage and organization are robust, reflecting the real API and workflows.
+- Mask shape and path assertions are adapted to the actual production API contract (e.g., mask shape: `(1, H, W)`).
+- Tests that create files or directories use temporary paths (`tmp_path`) to avoid environment dependencies.
+- The suite covers main flows and edge cases for data, model, training, and evaluation.

 ## Directory Structure

 The test structure is organized by test type: